 How To Make Traditional Irish Soda Bread

-Step One: Make your batter by adding the flour, sugar, baking soda, and salt.
+Step One: Make your batter by adding the flour, sugar, baking soda, and salt to a large mixing bowl.
 Mix together.
 Make a well in the middle of the flour mixture and pour buttermilk into the middle.
-Using a wooden spoon incorporate the flour into the buttermilk until dough comes together.
+Using a wooden spoon incorporate the dry ingredients into the buttermilk until the dough comes together.
 Using your hands, bring the dough into a ball.

 Step Two: Place dough in the middle of a cast-iron skillet, then using a sharp knife mark an ‘X’ on the top of the dough.
 Place in the middle of the oven and bake.
 Voila!